 Antioxidants help prevent the harmful effects of free radicals due to aging.
 Some of the most effective antioxidants are vitamin C, vitamin E, beta carotene, selenium, and L-carnitine.
 Your body naturally produces antioxidants as a part of its normal functioning; however, getting enough antioxidant sources through food or supplements can be beneficial.
 The right dosage is necessary before supplementing with all these antioxidants.
 Also, remember that some people may not tolerate certain antioxidants in large doses.

-In order to reduce your risk of developing heart disease, you must make a few changes in your life>you should do research on the senior living facility that you're considering so that you can find out if it would be right for you.
+In order to reduce your risk of developing heart disease, you must make a few changes in your lifestyle and habits.
+Senior living facilities have been found to provide many benefits for their residents; however, most facilities are neither cheap nor ideal for everyone.
+To make the best decision, you should do research on the senior living facility that you're considering so that you can find out if it would be right for you.
 Keep in mind that senior living facilities have a wide variety of options to meet a variety of needs, so not every senior living facility offers all of the services that you may want.

 © 2020-23 My Living Choice | All Rights Reserved